Beginners Guide – Bonuses

 Pay particular attention as to whether the WR is just deposit or bonus xN, or (deposit+bonus) xN.

-For example, the best monthly bonus on the net today at Intercasino is 100% to $250 WR Bx30.
+For example, a typical good welcome bonus (found at the better casinos) is a 100% match on your deposit with a WR of Bx30, Cashable.
 This means on a deposit of $100 you would to have to wager $3,000 on any games which count at 100% before you can cash-out the bonus money.
 (Many games count at lower %s).

-The WR or 'Turnover' required can vary from as little as 4 times your Deposit+Bonus (as at Ladbrokes); up to 60 or even more times D+B. I rarely, if ever, touch anything over (D+B)x20 as the chances of meeting WR with ANY money left are very slim.
+The Wagering Requirement or 'Turnover' required can vary from as little as 15 times your Deposit+Bonus (as at Superior Casino); up to 60 or even more times D+B. I rarely, if ever, touch anything over (D+B)x20 as the chances of meeting WR with ANY money left are very slim.

 It is very important that you fully understand what the WR is before claiming any bonuses, both in terms of how much you need to wager, and which games you are allowed to play.
 The casinos carefully set up the WR conditions so that in the majority of cases you should theoretically lose most or the entire bonus by the time you complete them.
 But remember, in any month if you play 3 casinos and break even (cash out your deposit), and at 3 other casinos you double your deposit, you're quids in!